In the heart of the Turkish Riviera sits the town of Fethiye and one of its principal beach resorts; Çalış Beach (Calis Beach).

 There’s a smattering of lovely boutiques, jewellery shops and stores selling beach goods along the beach promenade, too.

-But if you really want a bigger full-day shopping experience – a wide choice of souvenir shops selling mosaic lamps, spices, Turkish Delight, cushions and fabrics – then you’ll need to head to Fethiye town centre.
+But if you really want a bigger full-day shopping experience – a wide choice of souvenir shops selling mosaic lamps, spices, Turkish Delight, cushions and fabrics – then you’ll need to head to Paspatur in Fethiye town centre.

 There, you’ll also find high street shopping such as Turkish chain stores and locally owned boutiques.